General

 Frequently Asked Questions (FAQs)

-3. How can 3PL delivery orchestration integrate with existing systems?
+How can delivery orchestration integrate with existing systems?

-Most orchestration platforms integrate with OMS, WMS, ERP, and carrier systems through APIs, enabling consistent data flow and unified execution control.
+Most orchestration platforms — including Locus — integrate with OMS, WMS, ERP, and carrier systems through APIs, enabling consistent data flow and unified execution control.
+This means enterprises can deploy orchestration on top of existing infrastructure without replacing core systems.

-4. What are the latest innovations in 3PL delivery orchestration?
+What are the latest innovations in delivery orchestration for 2026?

 Written by the Locus Solutions Team—logistics technology experts helping enterprise fleets scale with confidence and precision.